dispatchrun/coroutine/README.md

 is still necessary for the program to call `Next` in order to drive the code to completion, running deferred function calls, and returning from the entry point.

+> **Note**
-Note that yielding from a coroutine after it was stopped is a fatal error;
+> yielding from a coroutine after it was stopped is a fatal error;
-therefore, it is not advised to yield from defers as it would result in a crash if the defer was executed after stopping the coroutine.
+> therefore, it is not advised to yield from defers as it would result in
+> a crash if the defer was executed after stopping the coroutine.

 Often times, the simplest construct to drive coroutine executions is to use the `Run` function: